azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 "What's cooler than sentiment analytics on real-time chat?
 Azure, because it enables us to give hotel operators back the connection they lost as their hotel sizes increased."

--Marc Tripp, the CTO of AdventureWorks
+-Marc Tripp, the CTO of First Up Consultants